TGSAI/mdio-python/docs/usage.md

   path/to/my.segy \
   gs://bucket/prefix/my.mdio \
   --header-locations 189,193 \
-  --storage-options '{"token": "browser"}'
+  --storage-options-output '{"token": "browser"}'
 ```

 ### Microsoft Azure

 There are various ways to authenticate with Azure Data Lake (ADL).
 See [here](https://github.com/fsspec/adlfs#details) for some details.
-If ADL is not pre-authenticated, you need to pass `--storage-options`.
+If ADL is not pre-authenticated, you need to pass `--storage-options-{input,output}`.

 **Prefix:**
 `az://` or `abfs://`